Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 9) As the Franklin Adult Coed Softball League is a league organized for adults, teams can only create rosters consisting only of adults.
 A 17-year-old can be rostered but cannot play until their 18th birthday.

 10) We ask that members of teams that have a game that night, come early and/or stay the next game to ump.
+For team's that have played, the expectation is the winning and losing team each supply one ump for the next game.
 If that is not possible, then these rules apply:

-Base coaches and catchers will act as umpires.
+Base coaches and batting team will act as umpires.
 The first base coach is generally responsible for plays at first and home; The third base coach for plays at third and second (unless the other base coach has a better view of the play).
 Teams are free to add an umpire at second, but that umpire must be able to stay out of the player’s way.
-Catchers are responsible for fair/foul calls down each baseline.
+The batting teams player who is calling balls and strikes is responsible for fair/foul calls down each baseline.

-Catchers must be made aware of this responsibility and calls should be made loud enough to alert all players on the field.
+The batting teams player who is calling balls and strikes must be made aware of this responsibility and calls should be made loud enough to alert all players on the field.
 If no one can hear the call, the assumption is that a ball is fair.
 Team managers should ensure that players they assign to coach the bases and to catch understand this responsibility.
 No one else but the base coaches and catchers should be making calls, with the exception of balls and strikes which will be called by the team that is batting, keep in mind this league is meant to be fun!
-Any disputes that arise must be settled, as they occur, by the team coaches in a fair manner.
+Any disputes that arise must be settled, as they occur, by the team coaches in a fair manner (League can enact the Robbie/Danny Rule).
 Only players involved in the calls the first/third base coaches or catcher, players involved in the performance of the out itself, and team managers shall be involved in the process of settling any disputes that arise.
 Other players not involved in the calls should refrain from interacting during the dispute settlement process.
 There will be no replay of games due to disputed calls: Disputed calls must be settled during the game.
 REMEMBER DON’T BE AN ASSHOLE!

 11) Pitching should be slow.
 The arc of the ball should be between 6 to 12 feet off the ground at the maximum height of the arc.
 Excessively high arcing pitches are not permitted and should be deemed illegal by the ump.
 So shall any pitch that comes in flat, not hitting the six-foot minimum.